-The above model explains about simplified approach of writing poem in notepad and possible actions related to each step.
+The above model explains the simplified approach of writing poetry in notepad and possible actions related to each step.
 For each and every action (like starting, Entering a poem, Saving), Test Case can be generated, and the output can be verified.

 Types of MBT

-There are two types of Model based testing.
+There are two types of Model based testing framework.

 - Offline / a priori: Generation of Test Suites before executing it.
-Test suite is nothing but collection of test cases.
+A test suite is nothing but a collection of test cases.

 - Online / on-the-fly: Generation of Test Suites during test execution

 Different Models in Testing

 In order to understand the MBT, it is necessary to understand some of the models explained below.
 Let’s go through them one by one:

 This model helps testers to assess the result depending on the input selected.
-There can be various combinations of the inputs which results in a corresponding state of the system.
+There can be various combinations of the inputs which result in a corresponding state of the system.

-The system will have specific state and current state which is governed by set of inputs given from the testers.
+The system will have a specific state and current state which is governed by a set of inputs given from the testers.

 Consider the example-

 There is a system that allows employees to log- into the application.
-Now, current state of the employee is ''Out'' and it became ''In'' once he signs- into the system.
-Under the ''in'' state, employee can view, print, scan documents in the system.
+Now, a current state of the employee is ''Out'' and it became ''In'' once he signs- into the system.
+Under the ''in'' state, an employee can view, print, scan documents in the system.

 It is an extension of Finite state machine and can be used for complex and real time systems.
-State charts are used to describe various behaviors of the system.
-It has definite number of states.
+Statecharts are used to describe various behaviors of the system.
+It has a definite number of states.
 The behavior of the system is analyzed and represented in the form of events for each state.

 For example –

 Defects are raised in defect management tool with the status as New.
 Once it is fixed by developers, it has to be changed to status Fixed.
-If defect is not fixed change status to Re-open.
+If a defect is not fixed change status to Re-open.
 State chart should be designed in such a way that it should call for an event for each state.